FrederikBjorn/frederikbjorn.com/content/guides/working-with-fb360-google-resonance-in-fmod-music/index.md

 ---
-description: The first blog post
+description:
-summary: An explanation of important parameters and general use of the FB360 tool
+summary: An explanation of important parameters and general use of the FB360 & Google resonance in FMOD.
+Main focus; the music
-title: Working with FB360 & Google resonance in FMOD - Music
+title:
 date: 2020-10-21
 tags:
   - blog